BHP 3D-printed dragline scale models

 Reduced hazards, better-managed risks + improved training time: How waterline reduced BHP’s project familiarisation time from three weeks to three hours with 3d-printed scale models

 BHP is the largest coal producer in Australia, responsible for the safe and efficient operation of seven mines across Central Queensland.
 With personnel safety as a top priority, familiarity with all site equipment is essential for BHP’s ongoing success.

 An ongoing challenge for BHP was the unfamiliarity of personnel with dragline function, maintenance and upgrades.
 BHP partnered with Waterline to use our in-house 3D printing expertise to create fully-functional scale models of draglines that reduced the time taken to become aware of the environment around draglines from weeks to hours – and the increased understanding directly improved safety outcomes.

-From 3D asset model to 3D-printed high-quality, tactile conversation piece, the revolving frame section of one of the 3D-printed draglines produced for BMA by waterline
+From 3D model to a 3D-printed tactile conversation piece, the revolving frame section of a dragline printed by Waterline

 Personnel who don’t understand the overall operation of a dragline risk exposing themselves to hazards onsite, and adequate familiarisation was taking weeks, coupled with the difficulty of travel – this was impacting BMA’s ability to maintain the machines and keep them running at capacity.